smallfritspoo/containerize/COMMENTS.md

 ------------

 ## Design Decisions
 While I believe nginx is a perfectly fine reverse proxy for one off configurations, generally speaking I would use things like caddy and envoy that are created with modern design patterns in mind, along with other useful integrations like let's encrypt by default.
 We are also leveraging gevent as the worker system, this should allow for increased concurrency by switching from single threaded workers, to asynchronous execution.
 Because the overhead of our microservice is so low, this should scale reasonably well.
+However if the service becomes I/O bound waiting for services in the future, this setting will likely cause problems.

 #### Using nginx provided nginx image